-NC Gov.: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+N.C.
+Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks

 The uncertainty around the convention comes as the city's tourism and hospitality industries are suffering.

-Last month's revenue at the downtown DoubleTree hotel was $125,000, compared to $800,000 a year ago, said general manager Bill DeLoache.
+Last month's revenue at the downtown DoubleTree hotel was $125,000, compared with $800,000 a year ago, said general manager Bill DeLoache.

-He wants the RNC to come, but is worried the two sides are too far apart.
+He wants the RNC to come but is worried the two sides are too far apart.

 "It was very disheartening, and I finally quit listening to the news because neither side really seemed to want to make it want to work," he said.

-Democratic city council member Malcolm Graham says most e-mails and phone calls he receives constituents are against hosting.
+Democratic city council member Malcolm Graham says most emails and phone calls he receives from constituents are against hosting.

-"People are now voicing concerns not only about the public health but they're voicing concerns about the public safety - some of the inflammatory comments from the president over the past couple of days, rioting in the streets Charlotte," Graham said.
+"People are now voicing concerns not only about the public health, but they're voicing concerns about the public safety — some of the inflammatory comments from the president over the past couple of days, rioting in the streets Charlotte," Graham said.